 The Day-to-Day as a Design Director

-A Design Director leads a team of creative professionals who curate the look and feel of a product or project through the production of visual strategies.
+A Design Director leads a team of creative professionals who create the look and feel of a product or project through the production of visual design strategies.
 They work on projects like magazines, movies, advertisements, video games, or websites.
 Design Directors can work in industries such as interior design, retail, marketing, architecture, and entertainment.
 They work with Designers, Managing Partners or Directors, Project Managers, and Sales and Marketing teams.

 What Skills Should Design Directors Have?